Themis99/Ethereum_price_prediction/README.md

 | MAE | 0.024 |
 |MAPE | 7.635 |

 The metric results are derived from the Test set.
+The results are very impressive!, considering that MAPE below 10 is widely accepted as a good performance.

+The Graph below presents the train and test loss across the epochs: